Instamrkt/slate/source/includes/_websocket_api_calls_chat.md

 text | null | Your message text. sender | :YOUR_USERNAME | Sender's username.
 Recommended display: "sender: text". received_at | epoch_millis | When the message was received by the server.
+channel | null | The specified channel id to which the message is broadcast.
+Can be e.g. equal to a game_id for a game specific chat.